-PROHIBIT STATE GRANTS FOR LEGISLATORS
+PROHIBIT STATE GRANTS FOR STATE ELECTED OFFICIALS

-House Bill 4472 (Substitute H-1) Sponsor: Rep. Terry Brown Committee: Ethics and Elections
+House Bill 4472 as passed by the House

+Sponsor: Rep. Terry Brown Committee: Ethics and Elections

-First Analysis (3-22-07)
+Second Analysis (4-25-07)

-BRIEF SUMMARY: The bill would prohibit a legislator from either directly or indirectly applying for, or accepting, state grants.
+BRIEF SUMMARY: The bill would prohibit a legislator, governor, lieutenant governor, the secretary of state, or the attorney general from either directly or indirectly applying for, or accepting, state grants, and also from participating in the negotiation of a state contract with someone that has made a contribution to his or her campaign committee.